FaolanH/pands-project/README.md

   ##### - can I use user input to ask the user what they want to see?
   ###### - Unfortunately, I did not get to investigate this element of the project, which would be interesting to consider for future projects
   ##### - investigate the pandas read.csv to see what can be done
-  ###### - I used this dataset throughout the notebook, and found it very useful particularly as the species name was within this dataset.
+  ###### - I used this dataset throughout the notebook and found it very useful particularly as the species name was within this dataset.

 ##### The iris dataset has been added into this repository, including the raw data, description of the data and index.